dnsimple/dnsimple-support/content/articles/domains-au.markdown

 - An Australian commercial statutory body.

 <info>
-On April 12, 2021 a new set of rules for the `.COM.AU` and `.NET.AU` third level domains took effect — review them [here](https://www.auda.org.au/au-domain-names/new-au-licensing-rules/comau-and-netau-rule-changes).
+On April 12, 2021, a new set of rules for the `.COM.AU` and `.NET.AU` third-level domains took effect — review them [here](https://www.auda.org.au/au-domain-names/new-au-licensing-rules/comau-and-netau-rule-changes).
 </info>

 ### `.ORG.AU`